-My interests: Project, program, and data management; market research, digital strategy, and program planning; change management; technology adoption; books, movies, & photography.
-Currently I’m focusing on big data project planning & management.
+My interests: Project, program, and data management; market research, digital strategy, and program planning; change management; technology adoption; books, movies, nature photography, and letter writing.

 - “While I expect that the term “big data,” like the term “web 2.0,” will be with us for a long time, it use may very well decline as different organizations move ahead by incorporating improved analytics into both operations and their decisionmaking — regardless of what they call it.”